CV advice for students and graduates:

-- When adding work experience make sure dates are added, including months- this is important as it shows how long you were in those jobs (for example ‘2019-2020’ could mean anything from 2 to 24 months, whereas ‘January 2019 to June 2020’ shows that it was 18 months).
+- When adding work experience make sure dates are added, including months- this is important as it shows how long you were in those jobs (for example ‘2021-2022’ could mean anything from 2 to 24 months, whereas ‘January 2021 to June 2022’ shows that it was 18 months).
 Also, make sure you add the year that you finished (or are due to finish) your degree.
 Add the month you finish your studies and are available for work as the end date, not when you graduate (if you put September as the end date the employer may think you are not available until then).

-- When saving and sending a CV I would always recommend using the ‘save as’ feature and naming the file, something like this: ‘Matthew Parry CV’, with maybe also ‘application for Marketing Assistant’ if you like. rather than using the default title.
-It may seem a little thing, but it looks a lot better when it arrives as an attachment- and it also makes it easier for the recruiter to find your details amongst all the other applications.
+- When saving and sending a CV I would always recommend using the ‘save as’ feature and naming the file, something like this: ‘Matthew Parry CV’, with maybe also ‘application for Marketing Assistant’ if you like. rather than using the default saving title.
+It may seem a little thing, but it looks a lot better when it arrives as an attachment; and it also makes it easier for the recruiter to find your details amongst all the other applications.

 Director.
 SME Graduate Employment